rancher/rio/docs/router.md

 #### Insert Rules

-Insert a router rule instead of append so that it will be evaluated first
+Insert a router rule instead of append so that it will be evaluated first:
 ```bash
 $ rio route add --insert $name to $target
 ```